Total Loss in Car Insurance: How It’s Decided and Paid

 • Keep copies of the valuation, settlement breakdown, and claim documents

-A total loss in car insurance usually means the car is being settled by value instead of repaired.
-The decision often depends on repair cost, vehicle value, salvage, and state rules, while the payment is commonly based on actual cash value and may still be reduced by a deductible or affected by a loan payoff.
+A total loss in car insurance usually means the vehicle is being settled by value instead of repaired.
+The decision often depends on repair cost, vehicle value, salvage, and state rules, while the payout is commonly based on actual cash value and may still be reduced by a deductible or affected by a loan payoff.

 Related articles